openkruise/kruise/docs/proposals/20240315-pathandqueryparams.md

 }
 ```

 `Matches` defines conditions used to match incoming HTTP requests to the canary service.
-Each match condition may contain several criterias as children which are independent of each other.
+Each match condition may contain several criteria as children which are independent of each other.

 Only one of the `weight` and `matches` will come into effect.
 If both fields are configured, then `matches` takes precedence.